MaverickEsq/stop-irc-bullying/README.md

 	|___/\__\___/| .__/  |_|_|  \___| |_.__/ \__,_|_|_|\__, |_|_| |_|\__, |
 	             |_|                                   |___/         |___/

 A website devoted to the education and prevention of IRC bullying.
+A live version can be found at https://stop-irc-bullying.info

 If you wish to host a mirror, you can do so by deploying these files to your root directory.
 Mod_Rewrite is required.